-There continue to be camps that run afoul of the City’s temporary tolerance of low-impact camping.
-Those camps typically are large, unorganized ones with many structures, significant amounts of trash, and criminal activity.
-In those circumstances, the City will work to move the camp, and to do so in the least traumatic, most compassionate manner.
+When an illegal campsite is identified and movement is necessary, the City follows a process designed to be as transparent as possible in order to reduce trauma for everyone involved.
 That process, mandated in the settlement of the Anderson v.
-Portland lawsuit, requires the City to post notification at the camp that they will have to leave.
-As soon as the landowning City Bureau decides to remove the camp, service providers are notified to conduct outreach to the affected campers.
+Portland lawsuit, requires the City to post notification at the camp in question stating that they will have to leave.
+As soon as the City decides to remove the camp, service providers are notified to conduct outreach to the affected campers.

 WHY WON’T THE CITY INSTITUTE A “SIT-LIE” ORDINANCE?

 A "sit-lie" policy is one designed to prevent people from sitting or lying on public sidewalks.
 In 2009 the United States District Court ruled that the City’s “sit-lie” ordinance was unconstitutional.
 Since then, the City has improved public space management in numerous ways.

 By creating more walking beat routes with the Portland Police Bureau, police now have greater awareness of who lives on the street and have worked to earn trust, making it much easier for people to respect public space.

 Certain high-use areas are designated “high pedestrian zones”, which mandates passable sidewalk; there are many blocks in the Central City that have been given this status by the Portland Bureau of Transportation and Portland Police Bureau.